 - We need to make sure that the body of professional knowledge is evidence-based – the CIPD’s Evidence review hub is one way in which we are doing this.

-- People professionals need to develop knowledge and capability in evidence-based practice.
-Resources such as the CIPD Profession map and courses from the CIPD and CEBMa can help.
-Our case studies demonstrate how people professionals are already using an evidence-based approach to successfully address issues in their organisations.
+- People professionals need to develop knowledge and capability in evidence-based practice – resources such as the CIPD Profession map and courses from the CIPD and CEBMa can help.

 Becoming a profession worthy of the label ‘evidence-based’ is a long road.
 We need to chip away over time to see real progress.
 HR, learning and development, and organisational development are newer to evidence-based practice than other professions, but we can take inspiration from them, for whom it has also been a long road, and be ambitious.